Overview

 - Step 1: Launch an EC2 instance from the AWS Management Console.

-- Step 2: SSH into your instance and set up Python and your application dependencies.
+- Step 2: SSH into the instance and install Python dependencies.

-- Step 3: Use a web server like Nginx or Apache to serve your application.
+- Step 3: Configure Nginx or Apache to serve the application.

 3. Deploying Serverless Applications on AWS Lambda